Backseat Driving in Martial Arts Training: How it Can Prevent Growth

 How Perfectionism Fuels Backseat Driving

-One of the reasons backseat driving arises is a drive for perfectionism.
+One of the reasons backseat driving arises is a reach for perfectionism.
 In an intense and demanding practice like Krav Maga, students often feel pressure to execute movements flawlessly.
 They worry about mistakes, fearing they reflect poorly on their abilities.
 Yet, this fixation on immediate perfection is counterproductive in Krav Maga, where progress comes through repetition, adaptation, and a willingness to face imperfections.

 Perfectionism, though seemingly positive, is a trap.
 Students caught up in this mentality over-focus on details, believing mastery requires controlling every aspect of the training.
 However, real progress in Krav Maga depends on adaptability and resilience, not precision alone.
 By fixating on control, the perfectionist student inadvertently slows their own growth, creating unnecessary obstacles instead of trusting the instructor to lead them through challenges.